Choose a step below to learn more about how it contributes to this process.

 While gathering and analyzing data, look for issues that emerge as particular concerns.
 Work with the partnership to clearly define and describe these critical issues.
 Use the decision-making process (from Step 2) to decide on key community health issues.

-Each community health board is asked to submit this deliverable to MDH by March 31, 2015.
+Each community health board is asked to submit its 10 most important community health issues to MDH by March 31, 2015.

 |4.
 Document and Communicate Findings|